dmitrykuzmenkov/sentinel/README.md

 Your Sentinel is running and control all proccesses to be run in config dir

 ## Configure daemon environment
-You can configure settings of Sentinel daemon just editing file "env" in project dir.
+You can configure settings of Sentinel daemon just editing file "env.bash" in project dir.
 Its just a simple bash script with defined variables

 ## Config files
 You need add special config file to monitor your process.
 The example file is simple bash: